ckchaudhary/buddypress-message-attachment/readme.txt

 After activating, make sure you change settings according to your liking/requirement.
 Settings can be found under **Settings>Message Attachment** in wp-admin or, on network admin screen if you have activated it network wide.

 == Screenshots ==
-1. Compose message screen ( with an uploaded attachment ).
-2. Thread details screen, with attachment displayed.
+1. Thread details screen, with attachments displayed.
-3. Plugin settings screen.
+2. Plugin settings screen.
+3. Media library, small icons to indicate a file was sent as an attachment with a buddypress message.

 == Changelog ==
+= 3.0.0 =
+* Made the plugin work with bp-nouveau.

 = 2.1.1 =
 * Added 'archive' file formats (e.g: zip, rar) on settings screen.
 * Added zip and rar into default file types allowed.